 You need to think about the hierarchy during the planning stage.
 What do people need to see first?
 What is the most important message?

-When visitors come to your website, they are likely to focus on more prominent visual elements.
-The users on the web also tend to scan pages quickly, stopping only when something captures their attention.
+Users on the web also tend to scan pages quickly, stopping only when something captures their attention.
 This is all part of the hierarchy in graphic design.

 According to Wikipedia, Visual Hierarchy refers to the arrangement or presentation of elements in a way that implies importance.
 Visual hierarchy influences the order in which the human eye perceives what it sees.